unicef/etools-partnership-management/README.md

 ```

 When prompted to include an import into `elements.html`, choose not to.
 Our `elements.html` is called `pmp_elements.html`.
 This naming issue messes up yeoman if yes is selected.
-This can be done manually afterwards.
+The import can be done manually afterwards.

 It will then prompt to create a test.
 Choose `TDD` and this will create a basic test for you, and you should see it run when using `gulp test`.